-- continue the development of KORSUVA (CR845/difelikefalin) injection for CKD-aP; - continue the development of Oral KORSUVA (CR845/difelikefalin) for CKD-aP and other diseases associated with pruritus; - continue our I.V.
-CR845/difelikefalin clinical trial program in acute pain; - continue the R&D of any potential future product candidates; - seek regulatory approvals for I.V.
+- continue the development of KORSUVA (CR845/difelikefalin) injection for CKD-aP in dialysis patients; - continue the development of Oral KORSUVA (CR845/difelikefalin) for CKD-aP and other diseases associated with pruritus, such as CLD-aP; - explore the potential to further develop I.V.
+CR845/difelikefalin in the post-operative setting; - conduct R&D of any potential future product candidates; - seek regulatory approvals for I.V.
 CR845/difelikefalin and any product candidates that successfully complete clinical trials; - establish a sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize any products for which we may obtain regulatory approval; - maintain, expand and protect our global intellectual property portfolio; - hire additional clinical, quality control and scientific personnel; and - add operational, financial and management information systems and personnel, including personnel to support our drug development and potential future commercialization efforts.

 The successful development of any of our product candidates is highly uncertain.
 As such, at this time, we cannot reasonably estimate or know the nature, timing and costs of the efforts that will be necessary to complete the development of I.V.
-CR845/difelikefalin, Oral CR845/difelikefalin or our other current and future product candidates.
+CR845/difelikefalin, Oral CR845/difelikefalin or our other current and future programs.
 We are also unable to predict when, if ever, we will generate any further material net cash inflows from CR845/difelikefalin.
 This is due to the numerous risks and uncertainties associated with developing medicines, including the uncertainty of:

-- successful enrollment in, and completion of clinical trials; - receipt of marketing approvals from applicable regulatory authorities; - establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - launching commercial sales of the products, if and when approved, whether alone or in collaboration with others; - achieving meaningful penetration in the markets which we seek to serve; and - obtaining adequate coverage or reimbursement by third parties, such as commercial payers and government healthcare programs, including Medicare and Medicaid.
+- successful enrollment in, and completion of clinical trials; - receipt of marketing approvals from applicable regulatory authorities;

+- establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - launching commercial sales of the products, if and when approved, whether alone or in collaboration with others; - achieving meaningful penetration in the markets which we seek to serve; and - obtaining adequate coverage or reimbursement by third parties, such as commercial payers and government healthcare programs, including Medicare and Medicaid.